 Developmental readings and workshops do not limit a script's eligibility.
 The American Playwriting Foundation defines the difference between workshops and full productions based on the following factors: union affiliation and/or contract level, number of performances, tech elements, press coverage, and professional versus amateur artists involved.
 Generally speaking, plays produced in an educational context are considered unproduced, and therefore eligible for the Relentless Award.
-If you're unsure whether your play received a full production, please email email@example.com, and the American Playwriting Foundation staff will determine whether the script is eligible, at their discretion.
+If you're unsure whether your play received a full production, please email email@example.com, and the American Playwriting Foundation staff will determine whether the script is eligible.

 My play has original songs, but it is not a musical.
 Can I submit?

 Yes.
 As stated in the guidelines, musicals are not eligible for the Relentless Award.
 However, if original music is an element of your piece, within the context of a straight play (for example, it's a play about a band), it is eligible for consideration.
 If music is justified as part of the action of a straight play, or “play with music”, as opposed to a “musical”, we’ll absolutely consider it.